-We are dedicated to making the process of signing up your tenancy clear, transparent and easy– with plenty of opportunities to ask questions and check documents with your parents/guardians before you sign anything (unlike many students who find themselves being rushed into tenancies by Letting Agents).
-And unlike most Letting Agents we do not charge any Agency fees.
+We are dedicated to making the process of signing up your tenancy clear, transparent and easy – with plenty of opportunities to ask questions and check documents with your parents/guardians before you sign anything (unlike many students who find themselves being rushed into tenancies by Letting Agents).

 Once you have chosen your new home we take you step by step through our letting procedure from contracts to deposits etc. We provide a full and free inventory service to check the property at the beginning and end of your tenancy to agree return of your bond.
 You receive a Tenants Guide and Welcome Pack and we can help you with all aspects of moving into your new home, from setting up bills and services to obtaining parking permits.